 That same year, a citizen-initiated amendment that sought to expand the number of approved patients and how marijuana could be administered received the support of 57.62 percent of Florida voters.
 That total, however, failed to satisfy the 60 percent supermajority vote needed to pass a constitutional amendment.

-Another Amendment 2, the Florida Medical Marijuana Legalization Initiative, will be on the ballot in November 2016.
-If it passes, the amendment would allow for medical use of marijuana by individuals with such debilitating medical conditions as “cancer, epilepsy, glaucoma, positive status for human immunodeficiency virus (HIV), acquired immune deficiency syndrome (AIDS), post-traumatic stress disorder (PTSD), amyotrophic lateral sclerosis (ALS), Crohn's disease, Parkinson's disease, multiple sclerosis, or other debilitating medical conditions of the same kind or class as or comparable to those enumerated, and for which a physician believes that the medical use of marijuana would likely outweigh the potential health risks for a patient.”
+Amendment 2, the Florida Medical Marijuana Legalization Initiative, was passed with a supermajority in November of The amendment allows for medical use of marijuana by individuals with such debilitating medical conditions as “cancer, epilepsy, glaucoma, positive status for human immunodeficiency virus (HIV), acquired immune deficiency syndrome (AIDS), post-traumatic stress disorder (PTSD), amyotrophic lateral sclerosis (ALS), Crohn's disease, Parkinson's disease, multiple sclerosis, or other debilitating medical conditions of the same kind or class as or comparable to those enumerated, and for which a physician believes that the medical use of marijuana would likely outweigh the potential health risks for a patient.”

 Back to top